dynamoose/dynamoose/docs/api/General.md

 This function allows you to set a provider(s) to receive logged events in Dynamoose.
 The `provider` parameter can either be a provider object, or an array of provider projects.
 This function will overwrite all existing providers set.
 If you pass `undefined`, `null`, or an empty array in as the `provider` parameter all existing providers will be removed.
 By default there are no providers setup with the Dynamoose logger.

+The simplest way to add logging to see what Dynamoose is doing under the hood is to run the following command. `console` is a specical internal log provider that can be used to print debug events to the console.
+You can also create custom log providers or find 3rd party plugin log providers for Dynamoose.

 ```js
 dynamoose.logger.providers.set(console);
 ```